htcondor/htcondor-python-bindings-tutorials/MAINTENANCE.md

 1. Clear the notebook's output and restart the kernel (from the "Kernel" menu bar).
 1. Run the entire notebook through, in order, once.
    Note that some cells may raise exceptions; you must manually continue execution past them.
+   Some cells may fail if you run them too quickly, because they need time for HTCondor jobs to run.
 1. Copy the resulting `.ipnyb` file (which now contains the output cells) into the appropriate place under `docs/apis/python-bindings` in the main HTCondor repository.